babak01/RAG-app/README.md

 # Retrieval-Augmented Generation (RAG) Web App

+## Disclosure

+While this web app is free to use, it relies on Google Cloud services, which may incur costs based on your usage.
+Please review the [Google Cloud Pricing](https://cloud.google.com/pricing) to understand potential charges.

 This repository provides a Dockerized version of the "Secured Babak RAG App," enabling users to run the pre-built Docker image directly without the need for rebuilding.

 ## Features